 What is a domain slot?

-A domain slot indicates the ability to monitor a single domain within your account.
+A domain slot indicates the ability to monitor a single domain within your account.- Each domain added to DMARCeye occupies one slot.

 - The total number of slots determines your billing — not the number of reports or emails.